corda/cdl-example/README.md

 ```
 Where:
-- `command` is the class of the command allowed
+- `command` is the class of the command required
-- `outputStatus` is the outputStatus of the Primary State that is allowed
+- `outputStatus` is the outputStatus of the Primary State that is required
-- `inputMultiplicityConstraint` defines the range of number of inputs of Primary type that are allowed
+- `inputMultiplicityConstraint` defines the range of number of inputs of Primary type that is required
-- `outputMultiplicityConstraint` defines the range of number of outputs of Primary type that are allowed
+- `outputMultiplicityConstraint` defines the range of number of outputs of Primary type that is required
 - `additionalStatesConstraint` defines which additional states must be present in the transaction

+A Path will only be allowed by the PathConstraint if it passes all these requirements

 `additionalStatesConstraint` are implemented as follows: